 in the real world.
 Start when your eight year old wants something badly and her birthday's still far off, by paying her to do tasks you wouldn’t normally

 expect of her (washing the car, weeding the garden).
-But over time, be sure this expands to odd jobs in the neighborhood (walk the neighbor’s dog or
+But over time, be sure this expands to odd jobs in the neighborhood (such as offering snow shoveling

-offer snow shoveling service in the winter), then to mother’s helper/babysitting jobs when it’s age appropriate, and finally to after-school or summer
+around the neighborhood in the winter), then to mother’s helper/babysitting jobs when it’s age appropriate, and finally to after-school or summer jobs.

-jobs.
-Even if your family has plenty and never needs your teenager to work, every teen should learn by experience what it takes to earn a dollar.
+Even if your family never needs your teenager to work for the income, every teen should learn by experience what it takes to earn a dollar.

 Children won't always do what you say, but they'll always, eventually, do what you do.
 If you shop for relaxation or fun, so will your child.
 If you "must